Maple Ridge septic inspections for recurring odours, slow drains, alarms, and unclear system issues Request inspection help

 How is this different from routine septic pumping?

-Can inspection content still lead to pumping?
+Can an inspection still lead to pumping?

 Should I use this page if I just bought a rural Maple Ridge property?